joshHug/LeidenITP/assignments/assignment4.md

 ### Person class

 When managing data, there's often a need to store multiple data types within a single object.
 For instance, you might want to retain a person's name and age.
 While one might consider using two separate lists – one for names and another for ages – this approach isn't advisable.
 An inherent issue is the potential for misalignment in data.
 For instance, the first name in list "one" may no longer correspond to the first age in list "two".
-Hence, an alternative solution is required, often in the form of a [tuple](https://www.geeksforgeeks.org/tuples-in-python/) or a [named tuple](https://www.geeksforgeeks.org/namedtuple-in-python/).
-Although these structures are efficient for storing data, having our own class allows us to incorporate (magic) methods.
-In this task, you will create a Person class that mirrors the functionalities of named tuples and extends further.
-Both named tuples and the Person class are subscriptable, allowing the use of square brackets like person_object[0].
+Hence, an alternative solution is required, often in the form of a [tuple](https://www.geeksforgeeks.org/tuples-in-python/).
+Although a tuple is efficient for storing data, having our own class allows us to incorporate (magic) methods.
+In this task, you will create a Person class with several (magic) methods.
 The template and grading criteria contain a comprehensive list of the functionalities required for this class.

 Each `Person` object should be randomly initialized with:
 - A name from the global list `NAMES`.